B6Infinity/dronekit-in-ubuntu22/README.md

 	gz sim -v4 -r shapes.sdf

 If you see the following window and no errors in the terminal, you have installed **Gazebo Sim 7** correctly.
+Use the left, right and middle mouse button to interact with the viewport.

 ![enter image description here](https://api.gazebosim.org/1.0/images/harmonic/tutorials/gui/shapes.png)
 ### 2. Install additional dependencies